Heating Oil Explained – An Easy Guide

 Here is a diagram of a fractionating column to illustrate how kerosene is collected:

-Around 1.5 billion homes are currently using kerosene in order to heat their homes.
+Around 1.5 million homes are currently using kerosene in order to heat their homes.
 As you would expect, the vast majority of people require their home heating oil supply to be topped up during the winter months when they are using their boilers more.

-Kerosene still remains a popular choice for home heating, mainly because it is quite cost effective and is reasonably safe to use.
+Kerosene still remains a popular choice for home heating, mainly because it is quite cost-effective and is reasonably safe to use.

 If you are going to be storing heating oil at your home, then it is important that you meet regulations set by the government.